pulasthi/llm-d/guides/inference-scheduling/README.md

 ```

-**Note for Gaudi deployments:** Intel Gaudi requires Dynamic Resource Allocation (DRA) support.
+**Note for Intel Gaudi (HPU) deployments:** Intel Gaudi requires Dynamic Resource Allocation (DRA) support.
 Ensure you have the [Intel Resource Drivers for Kubernetes](https://github.com/intel/intel-resource-drivers-for-kubernetes) installed on your cluster.
 See [Accelerator documentation](../../docs/accelerators/README.md#intel-gaudi-hpu) for setup details.

 ##### CPU Inferencing